jroland01/uservalue-website/temp/usability-testing-medical-devices.md

 ## How can Uservalue help with required usability activities ?

-Uservalue has strong knowledge of the various standards (e.g. ISO 9241) and guidance documents governing the practice of usability, and especially those related to the usability of medical devices (e.g. IEC 62366, FDA's Guidance).
+Uservalue has strong knowledge of the various standards (e.g. <acronym title='International Organization for Standardization'>ISO</acronym> 9241) and guidance documents governing the practice of usability, and especially those related to the usability of medical devices (e.g. IEC 62366, FDA's Guidance).

 Uservalue can :